Certificate attestation & apostille

-What is the difference between Apostille & Attestation?
+What is the difference between certificate attestation & apostille?

 Apostille – Certificate issued by a designated authority in a country where the Hague Convention Abolishing the Requirement for Legalization of Foreign Public Documents, Apostille Convention, is in force.
 Apostille is a certificate which verifies and confirms the seal and signature of person who authenticates the document.
 There are designated authorities in every country to issue apostille certificates or legalization.
 Apostille are commonly issued for various documents related to adoption cases, for commercial documents, for educational documents and for court records, land records, school documents and patent applications.